Unique.wcm, v2.03, 10/28/09;

 list created with WordList.

-options allow for excluding minor words, numbers, or including
+allow for excluding minor words, numbers, or including short phrases by

 About the Unique.wcm macro

-created by this macro (as well as the same function now built
+automatically created by this macro (as well as the same function now

-the words (and certain desired phrases) that appear at
+of all the words (and certain desired phrases) that appear at

 least once in your document.
 Therefore, before using the

 concordance file you should delete items from the list that you do not

 for more on this.)